Maryland DUI Lawyer

 Standardized Field Sobriety Testing for Maryland DUI Arrests

-Most DUI lawyers will tell you that these tests are designed for people to fail.
+Most DUI defense lawyers will tell you that these tests are designed for people to fail.
 However, it is still important to understand what the SFSTs are looking for.
 Horizontal gaze nystagmus is an involuntary jerking of the eyes that supposedly shows alcohol impairment.
 The (three in each eye), or “lack of smooth pursuit” where one’s eyes when moving side to side look kind of like a broken windshield wiper.
 The second two clues are called “distinct and sustained nystagmus at maximum deviation”.
 This is where the officer holds the pen out far to the right and left and holds it there for four seconds.
 Police believe that if there is “distinct and sustained” jerking of the eyeballs while holding the pen out there, then that is two more observable clues.
 Finally, “onset of nystagmus prior to 45 degrees” is the final two clues where the officer will very slowly move the pen and see if the eyes jerk before getting to a 45-degree angle.
 Police are trained to make an arrest where a person observes 4 out of 6 clues on the HGN.

 They will request you walk down a straight line (real or imaginary) the line.
 The police look for eight potential clues.
 This is a final test where the police tell you to keep one foot six inches parallel from the ground and to count out loud while they time you for thirty seconds.
 The one-leg stand test has four potential clues, which include swaying, dropping your raised foot, raising arms for balance, and hopping.
 These latter two tests are referred to as “divided attention” tests that will supposedly give an officer reason to believe the driver who fails these tests is impaired by alcohol.
 Anything can be seen as a sign of impairment: talking much, not talking at all, or failing a field sobriety test for some reason.
 However, the less evidence you give to the police officer who pulled you over, the better.
 If you are nervous, try to be careful and watch what you are saying.